Welcome to the Lees of Virginia Website

-Yet - how would they view us if they were alive today?
+Yet how would they view us if they were alive today?

-Would they accept these circumstances or would they dismay?
+Would they accept these circumstances, or would they dismay?

 Or might they tell us that it is our responsibility?

-To uphold and protect the Constitution they fought for
+Or tell us to uphold and protect the Constitution they fought for

-that set us free?
+that set us free.

 Or would they pick up the ax to help chip away at the foundation this Nation was built.

 Would they choose fortune over the future of us all?

-Would they care not at this Nations fall?
+And care not at this Nations fall?

 I THINK NOT!!!!

-I say to you, as they might say to me
+I say to you, as they might say to me:

-“YOU, The People, are the namesakes of OUR legacy.
+“YOU, The People, are the namesakes of OUR legacy!